Documenting tasks for RPA

 What we learned

-- A Process Definition Document is a standard way to describe processes.
+- A Process Definition Document is an example of a traditional heavy-weight way to describe processes.

 - You can use our templates to create your next Process Definition Document.